Apres Ski Fun

 Walk by the Watson Cabin along the shores of Lake Tahoe.
 Photo Credit: Catherine Parker

-What to do in Tahoe City with Kids
+What to Do in Tahoe City

 • Tahoe City Ice Rink